To give you the best homeschool conference experience possible on April 9-10, we’ve collected these helpful tips:

 If you’re attending the same workshops or browsing for the same types of curriculum, you’ll have additional topics for discussion!

-7. Invite anyone who’s interested in homeschooling, particularly parents of preschoolers.
+7. Invite anyone who’s interested in homeschooling.

 If you have any friends who are thinking about homeschooling in the future, now is the best time for them to come to the conference.